dancfox/serverless-coffee/atc/transformation_definition.md

    - Ensure Cognito Identity Pool permissions for IoT remain valid
    - Test real-time message delivery to IoT Core topics after upgrade

+7a. **Fix CloudFormation Custom Resource Response Handling**
+   - **Critical Fix**: Update GetIoTEndpoint.js (and any other custom resource handlers) to properly await the sendResponse() function
+   - Convert the sendResponse() function to return a Promise by wrapping the HTTPS request logic in `new Promise((resolve, reject) => {...})`
+   - In the async handler function, add `await` before all calls to sendResponse():
+     * `await sendResponse(event, context, "SUCCESS")` for Delete requests
+     * `await sendResponse(event, context, responseStatus, responseData)` for success and error cases
+   - Replace resolve/reject pattern in the HTTPS request:
+     * Call `resolve()` in the request success callback instead of `context.done()`
+     * Call `reject(error)` in the error handler instead of `context.done()`
+   - Remove deprecated `context.done()` calls (not needed with async handlers in Node.js 20)
+   - This ensures the Lambda function waits for CloudFormation to receive the custom resource response before completing execution
+   - Without this fix, the Lambda may complete before sending the response, causing CloudFormation deployment failures with "CloudFormation did not receive a response from your Custom Resource" error
+   - Verify custom resources successfully create/update/delete during CloudFormation stack operations

 8. **Verify DynamoDB Operations**
    - Migrate DynamoDB DocumentClient operations from SDK v2 to v3
    - Update getItem, putItem, updateItem, query, scan operations to use DynamoDBDocumentClient with v3 commands